mlabecki/portfolio_analytics/README.md

 > Theme: dark<BR>
 > Fast line overlay color: orange<BR>
 > Slow line overlay color: darkorchid<BR>
+> Price overlay color: tableau blue<BR>
 > Interactive: yes<BR>

 ### 15. Hollow Candles With Price and Moving Average Envelope Overlays (Upper) and Volume (Lower)
 It is often desirable to view how another metric, with a different range of values, changes alongside the major indicators of interest.
-This double-deck graph is an example where the trade volume is plotted as a histogram below the main graph displaying candles plus overlays.
+The graph below is an example where the trade volume is plotted as a histogram below the main graph displaying candles plus overlays.

 > ![](img/15_CandlesHollow_OpenClose_Envelopes_Volume_600x150.png)

+> Plotting package: plotly<BR>
+> Theme: dark<BR>
+> Template type: double-deck<BR>
+> Upper deck plot type: green-red hollow candles<BR>
+> Upper deck price overlay color theme: sapphire<BR>
+> Upper deck envelope overlay color theme: gold<BR>
+> Lower deck volume color theme: sapphire<BR>
+> Interactive: yes<BR>

 ### 16. Traditional Candles With Bollinger Overlays (Upper), MACD Filled Line With Signal (Middle) and MACD-V Histogram (Lower)
+Volatility-normalized MACD, or MACD-V, has been proposed as an indicator that overcomes some limitations of the traditional MACD; for example, by being comparable across markets and across time, or by providing improved signal accuracy.
+The normalization metric of volatility is the Average True Range (ATR), a concept developed by J. Welles Wilder and based on the type of moving average named after him.
+The difference between MACD-V and its signal, also know as the MACD-V histogram, is plotted here in the lower deck of the graph below.
+Both the original MACD-V and signal lines can also be displayed (similarly to lower deck of 17. below) but have been omitted in order to improve the resolution of the histogram plot.

+For comparison with the MACD-V histogram in the lower deck, the middle deck shows the traditional MACD as a zero-crossover green-red filled line along with its standard signal line.
+The upper deck presents traditional candles overlaid with Bollinger bands, which are also a volatility-related construct.

 > ![](img/16_TraditionalCandles_3Bollingers_MACDflood_MACDVbar_1450_Light.png)

+> Plotting package: plotly<BR>
+> Theme: light<BR>
+> Template type: triple-deck<BR>
+> Upper deck plot type: green-red traditional candles<BR>
+> Upper deck Bollinger overlay color theme: sapphire<BR>
+> Middle deck MACD plot type: green-red filled line<BR>
+> Middle deck signal overlay color: gold<BR>
+> Lower deck MACD-V plot type: green-red histogram<BR>
+> Interactive: yes<BR>

 ### 17. Traditional Candles With EMA Overlays (Upper), Stochastic (Middle) and MACD Histogram (Lower)
 This combination of indicators - candles, EMA 200, Stochastic K- and D-lines with overbought/oversold overlays, and MACD Histogram with the EMA 9 signal - is used in one of the actual trading startegies.
-A buy signal is generated when when the price is above EMA 200 and Stochastic is in the oversold range and MACD changes sign to positive; whereas a sell signal arises when the price is below EMA 200 and Stochastic is in the overbought range and MACD changes sign to negative.
+A buy signal is generated when the price is above EMA 200, and Stochastic is in the oversold range, and MACD changes sign to positive; whereas a sell signal arises when the price is below EMA 200, and Stochastic is in the overbought range, and MACD changes sign to negative.

 > ![](img/17_TraditionalCandles_EMA200_Stochastic_MACD_450x200x200.png)

+> Plotting package: plotly<BR>
+> Theme: dark<BR>
+> Template type: triple-deck<BR>
+> Upper deck plot type: green-red traditional candles<BR>
+> Upper deck EMA overlay color theme: sapphire<BR>
+> Middle deck stochastic fast line color: orange<BR>
+> Middle deck stochastic slow line color: darkorchid<BR>
+> Lower deck MACD plot type: green-red histogram<BR>
+> Lower deck MACD line color: tableau blue<BR>
+> Lower deck signal color: gold<BR>
+> Interactive: yes<BR>